owcer/code-api/README.md

  * Either based on a client option for a player: (e.g. `DirtTtb`)
  * or its entry in blockMetadata.ts or nonBlockMetadata in itemMetadata.ts if no client option is set.
  *
- * If null is passed for lifeformId, this is simply its entry in blockMetadata etc.
+ * If null is passed for lifeformId, this is simply its entry in blockMetadata or itemMetadata *
- *
  * @param {PNull<LifeformId>} lifeformId
  * @param {string} itemName